J.D., magna cum laude, University of Miami School of Law

 Criminal Law and Procedure

 Science and Law

-Jessie Gabel Cino, associate professor of law, teaches courses on forensic evidence, forensic medicine, bankruptcy and contracts.
+Jessie Gabel Cino, associate dean for academic affairs and associate professor of law, teaches courses on forensic evidence, forensic medicine, bankruptcy and contracts.
 Her primary research focuses on fraud and ethics at the intersection of law and science.
 Cino has been interviewed by PBS Nova, National Public Radio, TruTV, RT America, and other news outlets.
 She has lectured throughout the United States, Poland, China, Taiwan and Australia.

 Cino received her J.D., magna cum laude, from the University of Miami School of Law and her B.S., summa cum laude, from the University of Central Florida.
 While in law school, she co-founded and served as the executive director for the Wrongful Convictions Project, which assisted defendants with claims of actual innocence.
 The project continues and is a fully-funded Innocence Clinic.

 Prior to joining Georgia State Law, she clerked for Judge Peter T. Fay of the U.S. Court of Appeals for the 11th Circuit.
 She then practiced law with Covington & Burling LLP in San Francisco, focusing on white collar crime, bankruptcy, and pro bono death penalty work.
 While at Covington, Cino taught classes at the University of California Hastings School of the Law.

 Cino presents on forensic evidence, criminal law, business law, bankruptcy and trial strategy.
 She also has written on a wide-range of topics, including the validity of forensic evidence genetic testing, forensic DNA identification, trial and jury tactics, bankruptcy fraud, lender liability, legal ethics and bioethics.